Applying for a New Marriage License

 In order to get married in North Carolina, couples must obtain a marriage license at a Register of Deeds office.
 You can apply for the license at either our Statesville office or our Mooresville office.
 If you have filled out your personal information online before coming in, the process will only take about 15 minutes.
 The license itself costs $60 and a certified copy to use as proof of your marriage can be purchased in our office for an additional $10.

-The Iredell County Register of Deeds office has TWO requirements to apply for a Marriage License:
+The Iredell County Register of Deeds office has two requirements to apply for a m

 1. Both applicants must be present at the time of applying and provide one valid form of picture identification.
 The following IDs are acceptable:

 a.
 Driver’s License/State Issued ID Card

 c.
 Valid Foreign Passport (further proof may be required pending Register approval)

 2. Both applicants must provide proof of social security number in one of these forms:

 b.
 Last year's W-2 Tax Return Form (this form can be printed offline; it DOES NOT have to be an original W-2 form)

 c.
 Pay Stub (if full SSN is included)